petrilli/ft-site/index.md

 messages to the container substrate.

+For HTTP requests, Funcatron uses Nginx and Lua (via the [OpenResty](http://openresty.org/en/) project) to handle the HTTP requests.
+A small
-For HTTP requests, Funcatron uses Nginx and Lua (via the [OpenResty](http://openresty.org/en/) project) to handle the requests.
-A small Lua script encodes the request as a payload that's sent to RabbitMQ.
-For large request or response bodies, the body will be written to a shared distributed filesystem (e.g., HDFS) and a reference to the file will be enqueued to RabbitMQ.
+Lua script encodes the request as a payload that's sent to a message broker (initially RabbitMQ, but this will be pluggable, e.g. Kafka).
+For large request or response bodies, the body will be written to a shared distributed filesystem (e.g., HDFS) and a reference to the file will be enqueued.
 For all but the highest volume installations, 2 Nginx instances should be sufficient.

-RabbitMQ is deployed on the cluster.
-RabbitMQ has well understood scaling characteristics and can handle high traffic loads.

-A "Tron" module dequeues the request from Nginx.
+A "Tron" module dequeues the request.
 Based on the queue depth for the "request firehose", the container substrate can launch more Trons.

 Based on the combination of `host` and `pathPrefix` attributes in the Swagger module definition, the Tron enqueues the request on the appropriate queue.

-A runner module dequeues messages from a number of host/pathPrefix queues and forwards the request to the appropriate Func.
-The runner then takes the function return value and appropriately encodes it and places it on the reply queue which dequeued by the original Nginx instance.
+A Runner module dequeues messages from a number of host/pathPrefix queues and forwards the request to the appropriate Func.
+The runner then takes the function return value and appropriately encodes it and places it on the reply queue which dequeued by the original endpoint.

 Each Func can run multiple modules.
 Based on queue depth, queue service time, and CPU usage stats from the Funcs, more runners can be allocated on the substrate,